Nils-Van-de-Pitte/Nils-Van-de-Pitte/README.md

-### 👋 Hi, I’m Nils — a full-stack .NET and JavaScript developer with startup grit
+### 👋 Hi, I’m Nils — a full-stack developer with startup grit

-I've spent the past 2.5 years building products from scratch — designing infrastructure, coding APIs, integrating platforms, and launching dashboards that solve real business problems.
+I build products from the ground up — designing infrastructure, writing scalable APIs, integrating third-party platforms, and launching dashboards that drive real business value.

-I'm especially strong in .NET, TypeScript, PostgreSQL, and DevOps.
-I thrive in fast-moving environments where I can work closely with decision-makers, own features, and ship to production fast.
+I started at Otamiser as a solo engineer, which means I know how to work independently, make critical technical decisions, and move fast without hand-holding.
+I’m especially strong in .NET, TypeScript, PostgreSQL, and DevOps, and I thrive in fast-paced environments where I can take full ownership of features, collaborate closely with decision-makers, and ship to production quickly.

 # Projects